• About

 I found that there were other professionals and social workers who were struggling with unemployment, but I quickly realized Linkedin and Facebook were not the forums to discuss these feelings.
 It’s not uncommon for potential employers to scour social media sites to check out prospective employees, so I still did not feel comfortable reaching out and posting my struggles with unemployment on these sites.
 I also found it impossible to connect with these folks through private messaging because current social networks prevent you from reaching out to someone not in your network.

-As people begin to join, the swhelper mobile app and updated web space were created to make it easier for users to connect on their smartphones.
-The network also provides a library of resources for users, groups, forums, community blog posts, podcast, and more.
+As people begin to join, a swhelper mobile app and mobile web 2.o was created to make it easier for user to connect on their smart phones.
+The network also provides a library of resources for users, groups, forums, community blog, podcast, and more.
 Then, the Social Work Helper Magazine was created to further increase visibility for social work, nonprofits, and social good organizations.
-Social Work Helper has launched other components to include social work chats which is a live Twitter chat using the hashtag #SWUnited.
+Social Work Helper has launched other components to include social work chats which is a live twitter chat using the hashtag #SWUnited.

 Share this: